 Maine State House of Representatives

 Some Bates students will vote in District 94, where Democrat Kristen Sarah Cloutier and Republican Kendil E. Snow-Black will face off.
 Cloutier, the incumbent, may be familiar to Bates students as a Harward Center coordinator.
-She was formerly the Mayor of Lewiston and has supported legislation to fund senior living facilities, provide free meals to students and support addiction-prevention programs.
+She was formerly the Mayor of Lewiston and has supported legislation to fund senior living facilities, provide free meals to students, support addiction-prevention programs and provide on-the-job English language learning opportunities.
 Snow-Black, the Republican, is the director of the Lewiston-Auburn YMCA.
 Snow-Black does not support enshrining the right to abortion in the Maine constitution nor does she support gender affirming care.
 She does support retaining the electoral college in Maine and the right of parents to direct their children’s college education.

 Municipal Elections